dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

 }
 </style>

-As you can see, there is no point in disabling vsync in DOSBox itself, and even with DOSBox vsync enabled you might still get tearing in some games, but that's just how the games were coded.
-We can't "fix" that at the emulator level; that would require making changes to the games' code.
-On the other hand, that's the "authentic DOS experience" for you! :sunglasses:
+As you can see, even with DOSBox-level vsync enabled, you might still get tearing in some games, but that's just how the games were coded.
+We can't "fix" that at the emulator level, that would require making changes to the games' code.
+Many pre-rendered cutscenes and FMV games tear really badly on real hardware too on CRTs---that's the "authentic DOS experience" for you!
+:sunglasses:

+Manually configuring vsync is a complex advanced topic for power users only, so it's beyond the scope of this beginner's guide.
+If you're feeling brave, look into the `presentation_mode`, `vsync`, `vsync_skip`, `host_rate`, and `dos_rate` settings for further details, but it's unlikely you'll be able to improve the automatically chosen settings unless you _really_ know what you're doing (and it's really easy to make the situation a lot worse by misconfiguring things).

 ## Setting the emulated CPU speed

-Hardware-accelerated 3D graphics only became widespread in the second half of the 90s after the end of the DOS era, so most DOS games only use software rendering.
+Hardware-accelerated 3D graphics only became widespread in the second half of the 1990s after the end of the DOS era, so most DOS games only use software rendering.
 Dark Forces is no exception, which means your emulated CPU needs to be fast enough to reach the 70 FPS maximum the game supports.